 U.S. 460 briefly joins Interstate 95 south from Exit 68 to County Drive for its trek east to Norfolk and Hampton Roads.
 Photo taken 06/01/12.

-The final three exits on northbound Interstate 85 are as follows: Exit 68, Interstate 95 south and U.S. 460 east to U.S. 301; Exit 69, Wythe Street and Washington Street (which actually connects to Interstate 95's collector-distributor lanes for downtown Petersburg); and the direct transition onto northbound Interstate 95 for all through traffic.
+The final three exits on northbound Interstate 85 are as follows: Exit 68 for I-95 south & U.S. 460 east to U.S. 301; Exit 69 for the I-95 c/d roadway to Wythe and Washington Streets and Downtown Petersburg; and the direct transition onto northbound I-95.
 Photo taken 06/01/12.

-Exit 68 leaves Interstate 85 north for Interstate 95 south and U.S. 460 east.
+Exit 68 leaves Interstate 85 north for Interstate 95 south & U.S. 460 east.
 This movement is required to make the connection with Interstate 295 around both Petersburg and Richmond.
-I-295 carries much less traffic than the Richmond-Petersburg Turnpike and sees sections with a 70 mile per hour speed limit.
+I-295 carries significantly less traffic than the Richmond-Petersburg Turnpike and sees sections with a 70 mile per hour speed limit.
 Photo taken 06/01/12.

-Continuing north, an end sign was posted (removed by 2012) at the I-95 mainline overpass, just before the ramp departure of Exit 69 to U.S. 460 Business & Virginia 36 (Wythe / Washington Streets).
+Removed by 2012, an end sign was posted at the I-95 mainline overpass, just before the departure of Exit 69 to U.S. 460 Business & Virginia 36 (Wythe / Washington Streets).

-Interstate 95 enters the Virginia capital city of Richmond in 18 miles.
-This connection was originally part of the Richmond-Petersburg Turnpike.
-The turnpike began as Interstate 85 at U.S. 1 (Exit 63) and continued northward to the Interstate 64 overlap of Interstate 95 in downtown Richmond.
-Tolls of this turnpike were removed by 1989.
+Interstate 95 enters the capital city of Richmond in 18 miles.
+This connection was originally part of the tolled Richmond-Petersburg Turnpike.
+The turnpike began along Interstate 85 at U.S. 1 (Exit 63) and continued northward to the I-64 / I-95 overlap through central Richmond.
 Photo taken by Carter Buchanan (08/08/04).

 U.S. 460 east merges onto Interstate 95 south from the ending Interstate 85 north.
-U.S. 460 combines with I-95 briefly before resuming an eastward course to Norfolk, Virginia Beach, and Hampton Roads in general at the following interchange (Exit 50).
-U.S. 460 west coincides with I-85 through to Exit 61 en route to Blackstone.
-Photo taken Photo taken 07/09/10.
+U.S. 460 combines with I-95 briefly before resuming an eastward course to Norfolk, Virginia Beach, and Hampton Roads at the following interchange (Exit 50).
+Photo taken Photo taken 01/01/17.

 Historical Perspective from Interstate 95 south

-The first sign of Interstate 85 south posted along Interstate 95 north appears 2.25 miles out from the Exit 51 trumpet interchange.
+The first sign of Interstate 85 posted along Interstate 95 north appears 2.25 miles out from the trumpet interchange at Exit 51.
 U.S. 460 joins the I-95 freeway at Exit 50A for a short overlap to I-85 south.
 Photo taken by Will Weaver (05/08/10).

-Traffic along the Exit 50 collector/distributor roadway splits.
-The left-hand lane enters the trumpet interchange with Interstate 85 south as the right-hand lane circumnavigates Exit 51 for Wythe and Washington Streets (U.S. 460 Business & Virginia 36).
-A brief weaving traffic pattern ensues at Exit 51 between entering and exiting traffic on the I-95 mainline.
+Traffic along the Exit 50 c/d roadway splits with a slip ramp for the I-95 mainline to Interstate 85 south (Exit 51) and a sweeping ramp circumnavigating the trumpet interchange to for Wythe and Washington Streets (U.S. 460 Business & Virginia 36).
+A brief weaving traffic pattern ensues at Exit 51 between entering and exiting traffic on I-95.
 Photo taken 06/25/10.

 Exit 51 leaves Interstate 95 north for Interstate 85 south & U.S. 460 west.
-South Hill is the main control city in Virginia, where I-85 meets U.S. 58.
+Located where I-85 meets U.S. 58, South Hill is the main control city in Virginia.
 Durham is the destination otherwise, 130 miles to the southwest.
 Photo taken by Will Weaver (05/08/10).